Background pattern

 Children

 Children are at higher risk of developing low sodium levels in the blood (hyponatremia).
-Hyponatremia can cause headache, nausea, convulsions, lethargy, coma, brain inflammation (cerebral edema), and death.
+Hyponatremia can cause headache, nausea, seizures, lethargy, coma, brain inflammation (cerebral edema), and death.
 Acute hyponatremic encephalopathy is a serious complication, especially in children.

-Inform your doctor or pharmacist if you are using, have used recentlyanyother medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

-It is particularly important to inform your doctor if you are taking:
+It is particularly important that you tell your doctor if you are taking:

-• corticosteroids (anti-inflammatory medications)
+• corticosteroids (anti-inflammatory medicines)

-• diabetes medication (chlorpropamide)
+• anti-diabetic medication (chlorpropamide)

-• cholesterol-lowering medication (clofibrate)
+• cholesterol medication (clofibrate)

-• some cancer medications (vincristine, ifosfamide, cyclophosphamide)
+• certain cancer medications (vincristine, ifosfamide, cyclophosphamide)

 • selective serotonin reuptake inhibitors (used to treat depression)